View/download the original article published on SSI here.

 “Being an authorized dealer has helped us separate ourselves from the competition by showing our customers we have a great relationship with our manufacturer,” he says.
 “We only work with companies willing to truly partner with us.
 Partner programs are the first step in protecting the investments we make in taking the time to create demand and sell a product.”

 According to Teague, Ednetics’ partnership with Arecont has assisted them in achieving 50% growth annually for the past three years.
-He recommends that other integrators considering partnering with a company as an authorized dealer make sure there is real value and investment on both sides.
+He recommends that other integrators considering partnering with a company as an authorized dealer make sure there are real value and investment on both sides.

 Cop Some Benefits Without Selling Accounts